If you’re like most people, you’re probably thinking, what’s an EMP attack?

-However, A study was conducted by the United States EMP Commission, which found out that 1 out of 50 vehicles is likely to be rendered inoperable.
+However, A study was conducted by the United States EMP Commission, which found out that 1 out of 50 vehicles are likely to be rendered inoperable.

 The study did not extend to the effect of an EMP attack on hybrid and electric vehicles.

 10. Are solar EMP attacks or nuclear EMP attacks a greater threat?

 Solar EMP attacks, also called space-weather EMP attacks, are considered a much more significant threat than nuclear EMPs.

 These “space weather events” occur when the sun periodically spits out jets of high-energy particles that bombard the Earth’s upper atmosphere with radiation.